Pacific-salmon-assess/COSEWIC-prioritize/README.md

 Work in progress repository developed for the marine fishes subcommittee of the Committee on the Status of Endangered Wildlife in Canada ([COSEWIC](https://www.cosewic.ca/index.php/en-ca/)) to support prioritization of Pacific salmon Designatable Units (DUs) for status assessments.

-Repository sources and wrangles data on Pacific salmon spawner abundance (mature individuals) over time from various sources (see [Data sources](https://github.com/Pacific-salmon-assess/COSEWIC-prioritize/blob/main/README.md#data-sources)), calculate rates of change in individuals over time, estimates percent change over the most recent three generations, and summarizes this information in an html summary document.
+Repository sources and wrangles data on Pacific salmon spawner abundance (mature individuals) over time from various sources (see [Data sources](https://github.com/Pacific-salmon-assess/COSEWIC-prioritize/blob/main/README.md#data-sources)), calculate rates of change in individuals over time at the DU scale, estimates percent change over the most recent three generations, and summarizes this information in an html summary document.

 ## Repository strucutre
 - `probable-status.Rmd`: Sources data, wrangles it, calculates rates of change by DU, summarizes probabale status and associated DU level metadata.
 Renders html document.